GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver_service_monitoring.md

 ## Backend

-Using the `StackdriverServiceMonitoring` backend class, you can use the Stackdriver Monitoring API to create SLOs.
+Using the `StackdriverServiceMonitoring` backend class, you can use the `Stackdriver Service Monitoring API` to manage your SLOs.

-SLOs are created from metrics available in Stackdriver Monitoring and the data is stored in Stackdriver Service Monitoring API ([docs](https://cloud.google.com/monitoring/service-monitoring/using-api)).
+SLOs are created from metrics available in Stackdriver Monitoring and the data is stored in `Stackdriver Service Monitoring API` (see [docs](https://cloud.google.com/monitoring/service-monitoring/using-api)).

 The following methods are available to compute SLOs with the `Stackdriver` backend: